hmcts/wa-task-monitor/README.md

 ![wa-monitor-unconfigured-tasks-service](TaskMonitor.png)

-Once the Tasks are returned the Configuration process for each one would be triggered by invoking the wa-task-configuration-service using the following endpoint: POST /task/{task-id}.
+Once the Tasks are returned the Configuration process for each one would be triggered by invoking the wa-task-management-service using the following endpoint: POST /task-configuration/{task-id}.

 However, this would require a different approach to the one above whereby it can be done by simply providing the appropriate TaskId.
-Task Configuration Service would then retrieve the Task from Camunda and update it over Rest.
+Task Management Service would then retrieve the Task from Camunda and update it over Rest.
 The following diagram shows the process:

 ![wa-monitor-unconfigured-tasks-service](TaskConfigurationOverRest.png)